-To obtain a personal licence you must:
+To apply for a personal licence, you must:

-- be over 18
+- be aged 18 years or over

 - pay the required fee